MaciekEO/mmpackage/Docs/index.rst

 This librry is using https://open-meteo.com/en/ API.
 There are many options to see how weather look like.

-Check out the :doc:`install` section for further information how to install and use it.
+Check out the :doc:`installation` section for further information how to install and use it.

 Note
 ----------